NeiAozora/Memory-Manager/README.md

 ## Overview

 The **MemoryManager** library provides an easy and efficient way to manipulate byte data and manage memory streams in PHP.
-With this library, you can assign, manipulate, and read bytes from memory, or switch to temporary file storage when needed.
-Perfect for handling data-heavy use cases like working with `.png`, `.wad`, or other binary file types, and can be able to use everywhere without adding reference counting, and will be really destroyed when unset().
+With this library, you can assign, manipulate, and read bytes from memory or switch to temporary file storage when needed.
+It's perfect for handling data-heavy use cases, such as working with `.png`, `.wad`, or other binary file types.
+It can be used anywhere without the need for reference counting, and memory will be immediately destroyed when unset() is called.

 The library uses a **base class (`Memory`)** for abstracting PHP's `fopen` functionality, offering two implementations out of the box:
 - **`MemoryStream`**: Allocates memory in RAM for byte manipulation.